 Elizabeth is an avid traveller and loves to work on the road.
 She started her career working in media development in Sierra Leone, and years later worked as a stringer East Africa.
-Since 2012, she has lived in three countries, reported from eight, and covered news in four Canadian provinces.
-Her travel blog, Elizabeth Around the World, has a global readership of more than 10,000 people, and chronicles her adventures as a journalist and female traveller.
+Since 2012, she has lived in four countries, reported from 10, and covered news in five Canadian provinces.
+She most recently worked in Tunisia as a trainer with Journalists for Human Rights, sharing investigative research skills with reporters across the country.

 OTHER TRAVEL WRITING